jfbrennan/single-file-web-component/README.md

 [`getTemplateRefs(element)`](./get-template-refs.js) A Proxy object that finds all descendents with an id and caches them on the returned object.

 ## Examples
+The [counter component](./x-counter.html) demonstrates the basic SFWC concept.

 The [country search component](./x-countries.html) demonstrates fetching data and rendering it in a searchable and sortable table.